Christian atheism: Death of God theology

-Death of God theology, which had brief public prominence in the mid-1960s, refers to a range of views aiming to account for the rise of secularity and emphasizing that God has either ceased to exist or never did.
+One approach to Christian atheism is Death of God theology, which had brief public prominence in the mid-1960s.
+The term refers to a range of views aiming to account for the rise of secularity and emphasizing that God has either ceased to exist or never did.
 According to Paul van Buren, a Death of God theologian, the word God itself is "either meaningless or misleading".
 Van Buren contended that it is impossible to think about God and said, "We cannot identify anything which will count for or against the truth of our statements concerning 'God'."
 Most Christian atheists believe that God never existed, but a few take the death of God literally.

 Thomas J. J. Altizer spoke of Jesus' death on the cross as a redemptive event that passed the baton to humanity.
 In The Gospel of Christian Atheism, he stated, "Every man today who is open to experience knows that God is absent, but only the Christian knows that God is dead, that the death of God is a final and irrevocable event and that God's death has actualized in our history a new and liberated humanity."

 Some death of God theologians favor separation from the institutions of the Christian Church.
 Altizer stated that "the radical Christian believes that the ecclesiastical tradition has ceased to be Christian" and indeed that faith "can never identify itself with an ecclesiastical tradition or with a given doctrinal or ritual form."
 Moreover, he believed orthodox Christianity failed in rejecting modern culture and contemporary theology, and that it should instead seek the sacred by embracing the radical profanity of the modern age.
 Altizer saw God as the enemy of man because mankind could never reach its fullest potential while God existed – and to cling to God was "to evade the human situation of our century and to renounce the inevitable suffering which is its lot."